Leedehai/ccindex/README.md

 > For functions/methods and their templates, the implementation bodies are skipped.

 ## 2. Required
-- [libclang](http://www.llvm.org/devmtg/2010-11/Gregor-libclang.pdf), normally came with a [Clang](http://clang.llvm.org) installation
+- [libclang](http://www.llvm.org/devmtg/2010-11/Gregor-libclang.pdf), normally came with a [Clang](http://clang.llvm.org) installation (on macOS, use command `mdfind -name libclang.dylib` to search its path), or you can choose to [build the Clang project](http://clang.llvm.org/get_started.html).
-- Python module 'clang', install: `pip install clang` or just copy-paste the [source](https://github.com/llvm-mirror/clang/tree/master/bindings/python/clang)
+- Python module 'clang', install: `pip install clang` or just copy-paste the [source](https://github.com/llvm-mirror/clang/tree/master/bindings/python/clang).

 ## 3. Limitation